LilyPond: More complex output

-Lilypond can also create extensively customised output.
+LilyPond can also create extensively customised output.
 An example is the short extract of a Karlheinz Stockhausen piano piece below.

 Collaboration with other projects

 First measures of Adeste Fideles, generated by LilyPond.

 Several graphical scorewriters—such as Rosegarden, NoteEdit, Canorus, Denemo, and TuxGuitar—can export files directly to LilyPond format.
-Other graphical applications serve as front ends to LilyPond, including Frescobaldi and the LilyPondTool plugin for jEdit.
+Other graphical applications serve as front ends to LilyPond, including Frescobaldi (written in Python, maintained by Wilbert Berendsen) and the LilyPondTool plugin for jEdit.
 Denemo integrates the PDF output of LilyPond in its display, allowing some editing operations on the final typeset score.

 The Mutopia Project, which distributes free content sheet music, uses LilyPond to typeset its music, as does Musipedia, a collaborative music encyclopedia.

 Emacs' org-mode contains support for embedding LilyPond scores into documents.

 OOoLilyPond, a LibreOffice extension, provides support for calling LilyPond to embed scores into documents.

 Integration into MediaWiki

-Lilypond is available in MediaWiki via the code.
+LilyPond is available in MediaWiki via the code.